Kashif1Naqvi/pieChart-d3js/README.md

 use this in pure function

-I'm using d3 version 5 when first time I try to access data in v3 then show me errors so it's important to tell you how to fetch JSON in
+I'm using d3 version 5 when first time I try to access data in D3 then show me errors, so it's important to tell you how to fetch JSON in
 D3js version 5

 d3.json("path of json file").then( // callBack function in which you access everyThing that you want from json file d=>{